Monte Melkonian: Iranian Revolution

 After graduating from U.C.
-Berkeley in the spring of 1978, Monte traveled to Iran, where he taught English and participated in the movement to overthrow the Shah.
+Berkeley in the spring of 1978, Melkonian travelled to Iran, where he taught English and participated in the movement to overthrow the Shah.
 He helped organize a teachers' strike at his school in Tehran, and was in the vicinity of Jaleh Square when the Shah's troops opened fire on protesters, killing and injuring many.
 Later, he found his way to Iranian Kurdistan, where Kurdish partisans made a deep impression on him.
 Years later, in southern Lebanon, he occasionally wore the uniform of the Kurdish peshmerga which he was given in Iranian Kurdistan.